 Seven tips for safer senior driving

-6. Learn from your mistakes and near misses.
+- Reflect on your driving, learn from your mistakes and near misses.
 Don’t pretend they’re not happening.

 - Plan your journeys to avoid using the roads at really busy times, and build in plenty of breaks on longer journeys.

 - Listen to the thoughts of family members and friends.
 If they express concern about your driving, it’s because they care about you staying safe.